GameWithPixels/PixelsUnityPlugin/README.md

 # PixelsUnityPlugin

+This is the Pixels plugin for Unity.

-Unity plugin to connect with Pixels dice over Bluetooth Low Energy
+It enables communications with Pixels dice using Bluetooth Low Energy.

+Supported platforms: Windows 10, iOS, Android